New to Teaching at Stanford

 Be aware of your role in student requests for accommodations.
 At Stanford, the Office of Accessible Education (OAE) is your partner and resource.
 Don’t forget to check the Faculty FAQs for specific, detailed answers.

-What is the university policy on recording classes?
+What is the university policy on students recording classes?

 More and more students want to record class material on devices such as smartphones, but as this policy explains, they must have explicit permission to do so, and there are limits as to what they can do with the recording.